tekknolagi/isdt/lecture-notes/2-vcs.md

 $
 ```

-To see this information without digging into the configuration, you can also
+To see this information without digging into the configuration, you can use
-use `git remote -v`:
+`git remote -v`:

 ```console?prompt=$
 $ git remote -v